On the infinite Borwein product raised to a positive real power: Abstract

 \section{Abstract}

 In this paper, we study properties of the coefficients appearing in the $q$-series expansion of $\prod_{n\ge 1}[(1-q^n)/(1-q^{pn})]^\delta$, the infinite Borwein product for an arbitrary prime $p$, raised to an arbitrary positive real power $\delta$.
 We use the Hardy--Ramanujan--Rademacher circle method to give an asymptotic formula for the coefficients.
 For $p=3$ we give an estimate of their growth which enables us to partially confirm an earlier conjecture of the first author concerning an observed sign pattern of the coefficients when the exponent $\delta$ is within a specified range of positive real numbers.
 We further establish some vanishing and divisibility properties of the coefficients of the cube of the infinite Borwein product.
+We conclude with an Appendix presenting several new conjectures on precise sign patterns of infinite products raised to a real power which are similar to the conjecture we made in the $p=3$ case.